-FIRST SETTING AVAILABLE - RAMP 1.
-RAMP setting
+FIRST SETTING AVAILABLE - RAMP

-3. To change the RAMP setting, press the UP or DOWN arrow button until the desired ramp mode number is visible in the numerical display.
-4. Press SET to lock in the ramp setting, the multifunction display will change to the TARGET SPEED setting function.
+- 1. RAMP message - Ramp setting - To change the RAMP setting, press the UP/DOWN button until the desired ramp number is visible in the numerical display. - Press SET to lock in the ramp setting; the multifunction display will change to the TARGET SPEED setting function.